Textadept 12.6 Manual

 Compiling

-Textadept can be built on Windows, macOS, Linux, and BSD using CMake.
-CMake will automatically detect which platforms you can compile Textadept for (e.g. Qt, GTK, and/or Curses) and build for them.
+Textadept uses CMake to build on Windows, macOS, Linux, and BSD.
+CMake automatically detects which UI toolkits are available and builds for them.
 On Windows and macOS you can then use CMake to create a self-contained application to run from anywhere.
 On Linux and BSD you can either use CMake to install Textadept, or place compiled binaries into Textadept’s root directory and run it from there.

 Requirements